Want to win more new clients? Put some extra effort into your marketing agency's SEO proposals!

 4. Goals

 Set SMART goals that your agency will strive to achieve.
-A few examples of goals you may include in your SEO strategy are:
+A few examples of SEO goals you may include in your SEO strategy are:

 Increase organic traffic 40% YoY